Fractured Magic: Chapter Four

 “Then the sun shines and the wind blows, ev’rything as ever it was.
 My friend, may I present to thee the Oracle of Damael?
 Whilst a dear friend she be, I suggest thou leavest ere she speaks her portents.
 They are never kind to those unfortunate enough to hear.”

-While Gareth’s was predominantly an academic fascination, it was also an idolization that went back to his childhood.
-There was something about Egil: even when you knew the man from the stories didn't exist, you wished he had.
-Even when the stories ended, when you had to step back and remember that magic isn't real, Egil still taught you the value of hope, the strength to slay your monsters, and that magic is real and it's in the small things.
+While Gareth’s fascination was predominantly academic, it was also an idolization that went back to his childhood.
+There was something about Egil.
+Even when you knew the man from the stories didn’t exist, you wished he had.
+Even when the stories ended, when you had to step back and remind yourself that magic isn’t real, Egil still taught you the value of hope, the strength to slay your monsters, and that magic is real and it’s in the small things.
 The man from the stories was hope, kindness, compassion incarnate.
-And that made the truth so much more jarring.
+And that made the truth of Histrios so much more jarring.

 Gareth looked around the crowd, curious to see their reactions.
 People seemed to be enjoying the show, but one stood out to Gareth: the young narrator again.
-He stood off to the side, watching Egil with an expression so dark it sent a chill down Gareth's spine.
-But that gloom fell away in an instant when the Oracle's actress turned in his direction.
-He smiled, then, and even went a step further: he made a funny face at the stage, the kind Gareth might pull to make Ofelia laugh.
+He stood off to the side, watching Egil with an expression so dark it sent a chill down Gareth’s spine, but that gloom fell away when the oracle’s actress turned in his direction.
+He smiled, then went a step further and made a funny face at the stage, the kind Gareth might pull to make Ofelia laugh.
 The actress quickly averted her eyes, mouth turned down at the corners like she was fighting a smile.

-Before Gareth could look away, the young man noticed him watching.
-He tipped his hat and bowed with a flourish, and Gareth quickly tore his eyes away.
-When he refocused on the play, trying to ignore the strange chill of the young man’s eyes on him, he found he had missed a portion of it.
+When the young man noticed Gareth watching, he tipped his hat and bowed with a flourish, making Gareth tear his eyes away.
+By the time he’d refocused on the play, trying to ignore the strange chill of the young man’s eyes on him, he found he had missed a portion of it.
 That was no matter.
-He'd read the novel, much as he wished he could forget it: the Prince and Egil investigated the assassination plot and discovered the King’s own brother conceived it.
-Though heartbroken over his uncle’s betrayal, the Prince helped Egil stop him, laying a trap for the traitor.
+He’d read the novel, much as he wished he could forget it: the prince and Egil investigated the assassination plot and discovered the king’s own brother conceived it.
+Though heartbroken over his uncle’s betrayal, the prince helped Egil stop him, laying a trap for the traitor.

-Egil fought the Uncle with choreography that danced magnificently across the stage.
-At the fight’s climax, the Uncle stumbled; Egil held his hand out and a shower of sparks shot out from some contraption in the stage floor.
-Spectators in the front row jumped at the sudden light, then erupted into cheers; beside Gareth, Ofelia squealed in delight.
-Then, with the Uncle’s defeat, the show was over.
+Egil fought the uncle with choreography that danced magnificently across the stage.
+At the fight’s climax, the uncle stumbled; Egil held his hand out and a shower of sparks shot out from some contraption in the stage floor.
+Spectators in the front row jumped at the sudden light, then erupted into cheers, and beside Gareth, Ofelia squealed in delight.
+With the uncle’s defeat, the show was over.
 Gareth, Isobel, and Ofelia stayed for the curtain call, but by unspoken agreement, they had reached their limits for the day.

 “I’m guessing Moira won’t make it for dinner?”
 Isobel asked as they circled back to the festival entrance.